-She was unaware of kinship carer support and although she is attached to the children’s husband, she felt isolated.
+She was unaware of kinship carer support and although she was with her husband, she felt isolated.
 The family pressure, debt and overwhelming feelings resulted in a split from her husband in 2017.

 She had also had a recent operation and was recovering from surgery.
 Christine was involved in a car accident in 2014 and was in poor health with tests being undertaken for memory changes.

 Her longer term aim was to get her career back and access training.
-Christine is dyslexic but felt distant learning would fit in with carer duties, however she had no computer or printer.
+Christine is dyslexic but felt distance learning would fit in with her carer duties, however she had no computer or printer.

-Debts were also an issue affecting her confidence so a referral to LEAP sustainable energy was also completed.
+Debts were also an issue affecting her confidence, so a referral to LEAP sustainable energy was completed.
 She was in arrears with her mortgage and her home was overcrowded.